Arizona Rangers: The Original Arizona Rangers

 Originally, only one company was authorized, consisting of a captain, a sergeant and not more than twelve privates, but, in 1903, the force was increased to twenty-six men.
 The Rangers, many of whom in the early years were veterans of Theodore Roosevelt's Rough Riders, were skilled horsemen, trackers and marksmen.
 Though originally intended to be covert, the group became widely publicized and conspicuous, sported their badges boldly, and were distinctively well-armed.

 In addition to dealing with rustlers, and other outlaws, the Rangers were called on to deal with several large strikes by Mexican workers at mines in Arizona and Sonora, Mexico.
 During the Cananea Riot in 1906, managers of the mine stampeded horses and fired shots into a crowd of striking Mexican miners, killing two.
-The Mexican's retaliated, burning a building with four Americans trapped inside.
+The Mexicans retaliated, burning a building with four Americans trapped inside.
 In response, and against the Governor's orders, Captain Thomas H. Rynning joined a civilian posse of 275 men and rode to Cananea to assist Mexican Federal Troops and state mounted police.
 Tensions flared and shots were fired.
 When the smoke cleared, more than twenty-five men, both Mexican and American lay dead.

 On February 15, 1909, the Arizona legislature repealed the act establishing the Arizona Rangers.
 During the seven years of its operations, 107 men served with the Rangers.
 The vote to disband was vetoed by Republican Governor Joseph Henry Kibbey, but the Democratic-dominated assembly overrode the veto, backed by political pressure from county sheriffs and district attorneys in northern Arizona.

 After the Arizona Rangers disbanded, many of the former Rangers stayed in law enforcement.
 Harry C. Wheeler was elected sheriff of Cochise County and Thomas Rynning became the prison warden in Yuma, Arizona.

 Seven former Rangers reunited in 1940 to ride together in the Prescott Rodeo Parade.
 In 1955, the Arizona legislature authorized a $100 monthly pension for former Rangers who had served at least six months and who still lived in Arizona.
 Five men qualified for this pension.

 William MacLeod Raine wrote the following about crime in Arizona Territory and the effectiveness of the Arizona Rangers in a 1905 edition of Pearson's Magazine: